A Multi-Phase Commercial Hemp Project

 Unlike the Company’s Oregon project where a farm is owned directly, farmers are contracted to grow hemp in the region.
 The goal of the project is to increase the acreage under cultivation to more than 1,000 acres in the near term.
 To date, participating farmers were located throughout the northeastern region of New Brunswick.
 Having a distribution of farms in the area will maximize the demonstration effect and will facilitate the recruitment of additional farmers in the coming years.

 Collaboration with DAAF

-On June 21, 2018 GHG announced an initial collaborative framework with the New Brunswick Department of Aquaculture, Agriculture and Fisheries (DAAF).
-The DAAF provided a grant of $10,750 to support demonstration projects it will undertake in the current cropping season at the project.
-The grant will cover three areas of collaboration, study of the impact of the European Corn Borer (ECB) on the hemp plant, explore correcting soil acidity utilizing slag lime, an abundant resource in the region, and to test the use of modern drone technology to monitor field conditions at the farms to provide a holistic view of a crop’s growth, identify issues and better target field scouting.
-In addition, the DAAF is also conducting a Nitrogen fertility project on a portion of one of the farms.
+The Company has been collaborating with the New Brunswick Department of Aquaculture, Agriculture and Fisheries (DAAF) on a number of demonstration projects, including collaboration on the study of the impact of the European Corn Borer (ECB) on the hemp plant, soil acidity correction utilizing slag lime and testing of the use of modern drone technology to monitor field conditions at the farms to provide a holistic view of a crop’s growth, identify issues and better target field scouting.
+DAAF has also conducted Nitrogen fertility trials on selected partner farms.
 Information gained from these various initiatives will improve the management of the crop and benefit all hemp farmers in the region.